 The problem with vertical text, of course, is that it’s annoying to edit.
 But it’s perfect if you have images with 4 x 3 aspect ratio.

-If you have a room full of impressionable students, please pause once during your lecture (or semester) to comment about your image credits.
+If you have a room full of impressionable students, please pause once during your lecture (or semester) to comment about your image credits and how it fits with academic honesty policy.
 Students might have noticed, but it doesn’t hurt to be clear.
 Tell them you work hard to find this information because, like quotations and charts from others, it’s important to be honest and humble about sources.
 They will absorb what you did and model that behavior when they give their own talks.
-Teachers need to teach moral behavior in this regard, to clarify that image attribution is part of the academic code.

 Finally … is it OK to share slides online?
 The answer is almost always, “no”.
-Even if you had permission from a photographer to use an image in a lecture, he/she doesn’t might not want that image being shared with the world for free, for the rest of time.
-Sharing the slides on Blackboard or Moodle is also problematic … students will download those slides and then might re-use them in the future when they might need images for their own talks.
-Students also have a nasty habit of uploading course slides to Slideshare.
-And kids these days don’t care at all about copyright law, of course.
+Even if you had permission from a photographer to use an image in a lecture, he/she probably doesn’t want that image being shared with the world for the rest of time.
+If you have to post it online, make sure it’s hidden behind Blackboard or Moodle CMS.
+Or put the file inside a .htaccess folder on your website, to restrict to just your campus.

 - The Educator’s Guide to Copyright, Fair Use, and Creative Commons,